atengelsgjerd/Professional-README-generator/Sample-README.md

   ---
   ## About

-  When creating an open source project on GitHub, it's important to have a comprehensive and quality README section.
-It should include information about the app, how it is used, installation instructions, how contributions to the project can be made, and licensing information.
-This command-line application allows for a quick and easy generation of a README for the user, so that they can spend more time on the project, while also having a high-quality README.
+    This project is for users to create a README file dynamically using the command line.

   ---

   ## User Story
   ```
-  As a developer
-  I WANT a README generator
-  SO THAT I can quickly create a professional README for a new project
+  The usage of this is for developers to create a high-quality README quickly, so that they can focus on writing the code for their application.
   ```

   ---